Rowdy Tellez Player Props: Brewers vs. Diamondbacks

-Rowdy Tellez -- 0-for-3 in his most recent game -- will be in action for the Milwaukee Brewers against the Arizona Diamondbacks, with Merrill Kelly on the mound, on April 11 at 9:40 PM ET.
+The Milwaukee Brewers and Rowdy Tellez, who went 1-for-3 with a home run and an RBI last time out, take on Drey Jameson and the Arizona Diamondbacks at Chase Field, Wednesday at 3:40 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Diamondbacks.
+In his previous game, he notched a home run while going 1-for-3 against the Diamondbacks.

 Rowdy Tellez Game Info & Props vs. the Diamondbacks